Toloka/docs/en/template-builder/reference/view.divider.md

 - [view.list](view.list.md): Displays data in a list.
 - [view.image](view.image.md): Displays an image.
+- data.input: The input data.
+For example, links to images that will be shown to Tolokers.
 - [view.text](view.text.md): Displays a text.
-- [field.button-radio-group](field.button-radio-group.md): Adds buttons for selecting an answer option.
+- [field.button-radio-group](field.button-radio-group.md): Adds a group of buttons for selecting an answer option.
 - [condition.required](condition.required.md): Checks that the data is filled in.
+- data output: The output data.
+This is what you get when a Toloker clicks the Submit button.

 {% endcut %}